Who we are...

 Our members’ meetings convene on the first Thursday of each month.
 Meetings are frequently hosted in the homes of members, many of which are historic structures.
 Snacks and refreshments are served during the social that follows adjournment of each meeting.
 In addition to attending monthly meetings, members often have the opportunity to participate in tours of historic homes, buildings, and other local historic sites, as well as those in other communities in and around Ohio.

 2009 marked our first Christmas Tour of Homes.
 For many years the Dennison Depot Railroad Museum sponsored and operated the tour.
 Members of The Heritage Home Association are grateful for their invitation to take over the operation of the tour.
-Our fourth go-round with The Christmas Tour, its 19th year running, will be presented on Sunday, December 9, 2012.
+Our fifth go-round with The Christmas Tour, its 20th year running, was presented in December.
 For more information, including ticket information, click HERE.

 Our organization has also sponsored guest speakers at Kent State University’s Tuscarawas Campus and hosts workshops and educational seminars on historic preservation and restoration techniques and materials.